What To Plant In October-Zones 1-10

 How to Harvest Lettuce

-You’ll harvest your lettuce when it’s reached full size, but just before maturity for the best taste.
-It is best to harvest it in the morning before the sun has hit the leaves.
+For the best taste, harvest your lettuce when it’s reached full size but just before maturity.
+It’s best to harvest it in the morning before the sun has hit the leaves.

 For Butterhead or Romaine lettuce, harvest by removing the outer leaves, digging up the whole plant, or cutting the plant an inch above the soil surface.

-For Crisphead lettuce, you’ll want to harvest the outer leaves when the center is firm.
+You’ll want to harvest the outer leaves when the center is firm for Crisphead lettuce.

 Radishes

-Radishes can be planted in both the spring and the fall.
-They are hardy and easy to grow root vegetables that can be planted multiple times throughout the year.
+Radishes can be planted in the spring and the fall.
+They are hardy and easy-to-grow root vegetables that can be planted multiple times throughout the year.

 How to Grow Radishes